7085/netscan.js/README.md

 ### XHR:
 - https://github.com/skepticfx/scanner.skepticfx.com (2013)
 The authors Ahamed Nafeez M. and Anjana G. are stating that they are using:
 > Pure + Awesome Websockets & Cross-Origin Resource Sharing features of the browser to scan internal network hosts and IP Addresses.

-Actually they are only using *XmlHttpRequests* to probe combinations of ip and port together with timing to determine if a host is alive.
+Actually they are only using *XHR* to probe combinations of ip and port together with timing to determine if a host is alive.

 Approach
 --------
-This section describes all details of the library, what it is capable of and how the different techniques work.
+This section describes all details of the "NetScan.js"-library, what it is capable of and how the different techniques work.

 ### Browser support
 The library was tested in the following browsers:
 - Chromium (Version 51.0.2704.79 Built on 8.4, running on Debian 8.5 (64-bit)
 - Iceweasel 38.8.0 Debian 8.5 (64-bit) (Firefox)
+- Firefox 45.2.0 Debian 8.5 (64-bit)

 A few differences exist, because of the varying support of current specifications of the web platform.
 - The fetch API is fully supported in Firefox >= 40.
 In the tests in Iceweasel 38.8.0 it did not provide information in opaque requests.
-See: http://caniuse.com/#feat=fetch
+See: http://caniuse.com/#feat=fetch In the 45.2.0 version of Firefox that was used in the tests, everything worked as expected.
 - The version of Chromium did only expose partial information in the performance timing API.
   This will be very likely fixed in future versions, see: [21].